 I was not there.

-I have never been to a conference, nor have I been to much outside of dinner with fellow bloggers.
-I would LOVE to spend days on end picking at your brains and laughing with you.
-I have heard stories from other people that it’s a wonderful time, but also a little “Bloggers Gone Wild” after dark.
+I have never been to a conference; nor have I been much outside dinner with fellow bloggers.
+I would LOVE to spend time picking at the brains of the popular bloggers I look up to and laughing with them.
+I have heard that it’s a wonderful time, but I have also heard it gets a little “Bloggers Gone Wild” after dark.
 This frightens me even after thirteen years of sobriety.

 I struggle with depression and I’m in the shit lately.
 It’s not a great time to be hanging out in a barber shop if I’m not looking for a haircut…. ya know?
 So, I stayed home…no biggie.

 Is alcoholism trending?

-I get frustrated with you, it’s true.
-It especially gets to me when you all get together in groups like #wineparty etc. I’d love to come and chat with you, but again, I have NO business there.
+I get frustrated with you; it’s true.
+It especially bothers to me when you all get together in groups for #wineparty etc., because I’d love to be a part of that, but I can’t.
 I don’t drink wine and the hashtag is enough warning for me to stay away.

-This is not just just an issue in the blogging community, but also all over the social media front.
+This is not just just an issue in the blogging community, but also all over the social media front…

-I just wanted you to know how much I think it sucks.
+And I just wanted you to know how much I think it sucks.